TriplyDB/Comunica-GraphQL/README.md

 ### Comunica source (`comunica-api`)

 Using Comunica and GraphQL-LD, this wraps over a single RDF-based source, and exposes it as a GraphQL endpoint.
-Additionally, a simple Apollo component is set up that can handle queries against a GraphQL context.
+Additionally, a simple Apollo component is set up that can handle instrospection queries against the GraphQL schema.

 Whenever a query reaches this server, this component will check whether or not this is an introspection query.
 If it is an introspection query, the query will be delegated to the internal Apollo component.
 If it is not an introspection query, the query will be delegated to the Comunica/GraphQL-LD component.

 Required configuration:

 - RDF source URL : raw RDF file, SPARQL endpoint, TPF interface, …
 - JSON-LD context: for non-introspection queries handled by GraphQL-LD
 - GraphQL schema: for introspection queries handled by Apollo

 ### GraphQL source (`apollo-api`)